 (i) Initial training in emergency preparedness policies and procedures to all new and existing staff, individuals providing services under arrangement, and volunteers, consistent with their expected roles,

-(ii) Provide emergency preparedness training at least annually.
+(ii) Provide emergency preparedness training at least every two years.

 (iii) Maintain documentation of the training.